RedPillAnalytics/docker-gradle-version/README.md

   waitFor: ['-']
 ```

-This is enough to to grab the latest release from GitHub, set the Gradle version using the `gradle-file-versioning` plugin.
+This build step is enough to grab the latest release from GitHub, and set it in the `gradle.properties` file using `javaproperties`.
-Nothing else has to be done.
-By default, this build step will bump the patch of our version.
+By default, this build step will bump the patch portion of the `version` property.
 If we aren't building the `master` or `main` branches , then the image will automatically add `-SNAPSHOT` to the end of the version.
-In my git repository I always add the `version.txt` file that `gradle-file-versioning` uses to my `.gitignore` file.
-I know the purpose of that plugin really was to version this file in the repo, but since we pull the latest release from GitHub, this step is overwriting the file, so there is no reason to have it in the repo at all.

 ## Pre-Release
 If we want to bump anything other than just the patch of our semantic version, then we simply create a GitHub pre-release.
 The build step knows to use this version number, whatever it is without bumping, for the next release, and sets the Gradle version accordingly.
 We just need to make sure we construct our `github-release` closure accordingly, ensuring we set `overwrite = true` to overwrite the pre-release with a real release.